POWER9

 POWER9 is a family of superscalar, multithreading, multi-core microprocessors produced by IBM, based on the Power ISA.
 It was announced in August 2016.
 The POWER9-based processors are being manufactured using a 14 nm FinFET process, in 12- and 24-core versions, for scale out and scale up applications, and possibly other variations, since the POWER9 architecture is open for licensing and modification by the OpenPOWER Foundation members.

-Summit, the fourth fastest supercomputer in the world (based on the Top500 list as of June 2022), is based on POWER9, while also using Nvidia Tesla GPUs as accelerators.
+Summit, the ninth fastest supercomputer in the world (based on the Top500 list as of June 2024), is based on POWER9, while also using Nvidia Tesla GPUs as accelerators.

 Design

 Core

 The POWER9 core comes in two variants, a four-way multithreaded one called SMT4 and an eight-way one called SMT8.
 The SMT4- and SMT8-cores are similar, in that they consist of a number of so-called slices fed by common schedulers.
 A slice is a rudimentary 64-bit single-threaded processing core with load store unit (LSU), integer unit (ALU) and a vector scalar unit (VSU, doing SIMD and floating point).
 A super-slice is the combination of two slices.
 An SMT4-core consists of a 32 KiB L1 cache (1 KiB = 1024 bytes), a 32 KiB L1 data cache, an instruction fetch unit (IFU) and an instruction sequencing unit (ISU) which feeds two super-slices.
 An SMT8-core has two sets of L1 caches and, IFUs and ISUs to feed four super-slices.
 The result is that the 12-core and 24-core versions of POWER9 each consist of the same number of slices (96 each) and the same amount of L1 cache.

 A POWER9 core, whether SMT4 or SMT8, has a 12-stage pipeline (five stages shorter than its predecessor, the POWER8), but aims to retain the clock frequency of around 4 GHz.
 It will be the first to incorporate elements of the Power ISA v.3.0 that was released in December 2015, including the VSX-3 instructions.
 The POWER9 design is made to be modular and used in more processor variants and used for licensing, on a different fabrication process than IBM's.
 On chip are co-processors for compression and cryptography, as well as a large low-latency eDRAM L3 cache.

 The POWER9 comes with a new interrupt controller architecture called "eXternal Interrupt Virtualization Engine" (XIVE) which replaces a much simpler architecture that was used in POWER4 through POWER8.
 XIVE will also be used in Power10.